fabiangreffrath/woof/README.md

  cmake --build build
 ```

-After successful compilation, the executable will be avaible in the `build/src` directory.
+After successful compilation, the executable will be available in the `build/src` directory.

 ## Linux, and Windows with MSYS2